Full Series Registration. Includes All Seven Lectures.

 March 2

-In this lecture, Preston will show how the destructive and brutal theater of the Revolutionary War that unfolded along America’s western frontier impacted Native Americans, as both the British and Americans competed for their alliance and military strength.
+The Revolutionary War for Native Americans was like “a raging whirlwind which tears up the trees,” as a Seneca leader named Honayawas described it in 1798.
+Although Americans have typically focused on the more conventional clashes among American, British, French, and Spanish armies along North America’s seaboard, there was a more destructive and brutal theater of the Revolutionary War that unfolded along America’s western frontier.
+There, Native Americans remained both independent and crucial players in the war, as both the British and Americans competed for the alliance and military strength of Indian peoples.
 The outcome of the Revolutionary War on the frontier shaped the future of North America for generations to follow.

 March 9